Ceramic-Blue-Tim/.github/profile/README.md

 ### ► 🍿 Fun facts
 * A former member once ran 10km to go to the working place carrying a 3kg laptop in his bag out of pure fun.
-* A member used to note write his passwords on notes